Adron/datadiluvium/blog-posts/humidity-generator.md

 ## The Implementation

-Let's create a humidity generator that produces realistic values based on typical Earth conditions.
-We'll want to consider:
+I created a humidity generator that produces realistic values based on typical Earth conditions.
+Here's what I considered:
 - Average humidity ranges (typically 30-70% for most inhabited areas)
 - Daily variations (higher in the morning, lower in the afternoon)
 - Seasonal patterns
 - Geographic influences

-Here's how we can implement this in Data Diluvium:
+Here's how I implemented this in Data Diluvium:

 ```typescript
 interface HumidityOptions {